B&O Beoplay H5 Wireless In Ear Headphones Review

 Everything in the spec is awesome for a high end pair of wireless in ears – but that battery life is going to be an issue for some.
 The Beoplay H5 come complete with a really nice magnetic charging cube, and go from empty to 100% in about 2 hours – but a 5 hour life means you are probably going to have to carry that charge cube in your bag if doing any serious traveling, or for commuting use, make sure you are happy to have the Beoplay H5 join your phone in the nightly charging ritual.

 The Beoplay H5 do have a magnet in each earbud, so you can clip them together & wear like a necklace to keep them safely in place whilst not in use, which we like.
 They auto detect being clipped together & switch off automatically to preserve a bit of that precious battery juice too.
+We’ve seen that feature on other headphones like the Beats X, but no other headphones have been quite as clever as the H5’s at cutting the power.

 Getting the fit just right was a little trickier than usual, but luckily there are plenty of ear tips provided.
 We settled on one size larger in the left ear bud to the right ear bud & that gave a nice secure fit.
 The Beoplay H5 are marketed for sports & exercise use & the earbuds are rated as sweat & dust proof – but in our view they are not an ideal workout partner.
 Once the correct size ear tips are set up they felt pretty secure, but for really active use we think you will find better suited ear buds elsewhere as the Beoplay H5 always felt at risk of being knocked or falling out in the gym.

 Around the house, or for travel & commuting, they felt great & we never had an issue – we just wouldn’t trust them for that epic gym session or 10k run.
+But I guess that’s not the point of the H5’s either.
+The sound delivery & premium build is all about ‘typical users’ and not maximum sonic attack for gym users or runners…. it all makes sense.

 B&O Beoplay H5 wireless in ears – Sound quality & Performance